bowang-lab/MedSAM/README.md

 ```

 ### Demo Inference script
-The interactive scribble prompt inference can be run using the following command:
+The interactive scribble prompt inference can be run using the following command.
+Please drag an image to the input, draw a scribble on it, and submit it to get the output mask using the Gradio API.

 ```bash
 python demo_scribble_LiteMedSAM.py -medsam_lite_checkpoint_path ./checkpoints/medsam_lite_scribble.pth